chainer/chainermn/docs/source/installation/guide.rst

 Non-GPU environments
 ~~~~~~~~~~~~~~~~~~~~

-For users who want to try ChainerMN in a CPU-only environment,
+Users who want to try ChainerMN in CPU-only environment may skip installation of CuPy.
-typically for testing for debugging purpose, ChainerMN can be used by not installing CuPy.
+Non-GPU set up may not be performant as GPU-enabled set up,
+but would would be useful for testing or debugging training program
+in non-GPU environment such as laptops or CI jobs.

 In this case, the MPI does not have to be CUDA-aware.
 Only ``naive`` communicator works with the CPU mode.

 .. note::

-   To try current version of ChainerMN in a CPU-only enviroment, you not require ``--no-nccl`` flag,
+   Current version of ChainerMN does not need ``--no-nccl`` flag
-   when you install it.
+   for CPU-only environment at installation any more.
+   It would be just ignored.